Arnulf von Arnim

-Arnulf von Arnim (born 1947 in Hamburg) is a German classical pianist and teacher.
+Arnulf von Arnim (born 1947 in Hamburg) is a German classical pianist and professor.

 Von Arnim studied in Germany and France and attended classes by Claudio Arrau and Wilhelm Kempff.
 He is the winner of several prizes - Viotti (Vercelli), Busoni (Bolzano).
 He has recorded concertos and sonatas by Schubert, Schumann, Liszt and others.
 He appears often as a jury member at major international piano contests.

 In 1988, he started the Accademia Internazionale Estiva di Cervo with his wife Elfe, a meeting forum for young musical talents from all over the world, who attend master classes held by prestigious international musicians every September 1 to 12.